cloud-native-toolkit/software-everywhere/README.md

 ```

 where:
-- `CLUSTER_NAME` is any name you want for your terraform script
+- `CLUSTER_NAME` is any name you want for your Terraform script
 - `source` points to the module folder in this repo
-- `${var.xxx}` refers to a variable in your terraform script.
-All of the variables defined within the module's `variables.tf` file need to be provided a value, either through the terraform script or through a default value in the variables.tf file itself
+- `${var.xxx}` refers to a variable in your Terraform script.
+All of the variables defined within the module's `variables.tf` file need to be provided a value, either through the Terraform script or through a default value in the variables.tf file itself

 **Note:** If you want to refer to a specific version of a module identified by a branch or tag within the repo, you can add `ref` to the end of the repo url.
 E.g. github.com/ibm-garage-cloud/garage-terraform-modules/cluster/ibmcloud_cluster?ref=v1.0.0

-For more information on Terraform modules see https://www.terraform.io/docs/modules/index.html
+For more information on Terraform modules see https://www.terraform.io/docs/modules/

 ## Contribution

 We want the broader IBM and Partner teams to contribute to this work to help scale and grow skills and accelerate projects.

 Read the following contribution guidelines to help support the work.

 - [Developer Contribution](https://modules.cloudnativetoolkit.dev/#/contributing)
 - [Governance Process](./governance.md)